-Most cases of bronchitis are caused by a viral infection of the upper airways, such as the common cold or the flu.
-Many people request antibiotics in the hopes that it will get rid of the cough, and some people even think that antibiotics have helped on previous occasions.
-However, there is no benefit of antibiotics for most cases of bronchitis.
-Unnecessary use of antibiotics can cause harm by causing side effects and promoting antibiotic resistance so that if you do develop a bacterial infection it may be more difficult to treat.
+While many people request antibiotics in the hopes that it will get rid of the cough, there is no benefit of antibiotics for most cases of bronchitis.
+Unnecessary use of antibiotics can cause harm by causing side effects and by promoting antibiotic resistance.